Getting a refund on tickets

 But you're not entitled to a refund for the ticket if an understudy appears in place of a show's headline star or a headlining artist changes from the ones advertised on a music festival line-up.

 And if you can no longer attend an event or you've simply changed your mind about going, you're rarely entitled to a refund, despite tickets often being purchased months in advance.

-Check the ticket seller's terms and conditions before buying your tickets, as while you'll get the face value of your ticket back you may be out of pocket on the extra fees charged by your ticket seller.
+Check the ticket seller's terms and conditions before buying your tickets because although you'll get the face value of your ticket back, you may be out of pocket on the extra fees charged by your ticket seller.

 But some ticket agents, including Gigantic, Seetickets and Stargreen, do not refund any of the extra fees they charge, including booking fees, when events are cancelled or rescheduled.

-Before you buy your tickets, its checking the small print to make sure that your ticket seller is official.
+Before you buy your tickets, it's worth checking the small print to make sure that your ticket seller is official.